pema99/rust-path-tracer/README.md

 cargo run
 ```

 The path tracer optionally supports denoising via OpenImageDenoise, via feature flag `oidn`.
-To use this feature, first [install OpenImageDenoise](https://www.openimagedenoise.org/downloads.html) and ensure that the `OIDN_DIR` environment variable points to your install location.
+To use this feature, first [install OpenImageDenoise 1.4.3](https://github.com/OpenImageDenoise/oidn/releases/tag/v1.4.3) and ensure that the `OIDN_DIR` environment variable points to your install location.

 ```sh
 # with denoising (requires OIDN to be installed and available on PATH)